ElectionAuditWare/audit-conductor/README.md

     # Stop the server if desired to stop logging stdout/stderr

 TODO: Automate the file uploads
-      Use Hypothesis to chain those all together
+      Make it easier to ignore unimportant differences or update tests when the format of the json responses changes.
-      Find a way to test more of the output and results
+      Use Hypothesis to chain the tests together so plain old pytest would work

 Older test of SUITE: